akaalias/homework/README.md

 Failure/Error: expect(page).to have_content "Sign up"
 ```

 Check out the test (https://github.com/akaalias/homework/blob/master/spec/features/newsletter_spec.rb) and *begin "fixing"* the tests by implementing a web page (again, *in whatever language, method and server you want*) that has a button called "Sign up".

-In fact, if you're starting with this test, you might not even have a web-server running!
-So, you have to figure that out as well. etc. etc.
+In fact, if you're just starting with this test, you might not even have a web-server running!
+So, you have to figure that out as well.
+Start a Rails project or install LAMP or whatever you need to do to serve (dynamic) pages.

 ```
 [...]